JvanKatwijk/dab-cmdline/README.md

   4) the callback for handling the dynamic label or NULL if no sound output is required.

-Note that by creating a dab-library, you already selected and a device, so the handler software for the device is part of the library.
+Note that by creating a dab-library, you already selected a device, so the handler software for the device is part of the library.
-The initialization function returns a non-NULL handle when the device could be opened for delivery input, otherwise it returns NULL.
+The initialization function returns a non-NULL handle when the device could be opened for delivering input, otherwise it returns NULL.

 	void	*dab_initialize	(uint8_t,	// dab Mode
 	                         dabBand,	// Band